 The Fellowship Home provides a structured residential setting for individuals recovering from the disease of addiction.
 We offer opportunities for growth and change in a supportive atmosphere.

-Over the past 53 years we have helped thousands sustain their recovery.
-More about our history and our coming 54th Anniversary here.
+Over the past 57 years we have helped thousands sustain their recovery.

 Addiction is a complex disease that victimizes the individual, the family and the community.
 For many who are often dually addicted, brief hospitalization is not enough.
 There is often a long history of behavior patterns and habits that impair personal relationships, employment and the ability to stay clean when confronted with the stresses of everyday life.
 For individuals in this situation, there is The Fellowship Home.